Gonzalez & Waddington – Attorneys at Law

 Element 3:

-• Legitimate (retail) market value at time and place of theft must be established.
+• Legitimate (retail) market value must be established at the time and place of theft.

 • Government item.
 Government price lists can be used to establish value.

 • Non-government item.
-Average retail selling price established by recent purchase price of like item, testimony of market expert, testimony of owner’s opinion as to value, etc.
+Average retail selling price is established by the recent purchase price of the like item, the testimony of a market expert, the testimony of the owner’s opinion on value, etc.

-• Value of property must reasonably approximate the loss.
+• The value of the property must reasonably approximate the loss.

 Element 4: